The theology company logo

 Ultimately, I simply could not believe that a set of old texts (the Bible) and a vast corpus of ancient commentary upon these texts, could possibly be an adequate foundation for life in the mid-twentieth century.

 I left the church into a theological wilderness, but gradually the agenda become clear.
 Theology and religion go together like science and technology.
-The vast improvements of the standards of living in the rich world mostly arise from the application of science.
+The vast improvements of the standards of living in the rich world mostly arise from the technological applications of science.

 What was needed then, was a scientific theology.
-For theology to be scientific. god must be observable.
-The ancient distinction between god and the world must go.
+For theology to be scientific, God must be observable.
+The ancient distinction between God and the world must go.
 And with it the distinct roles of creator and created.
-I began to assume that the universe was divine, and that every experience of my life was a revelation of the divinity.
+My new working hypothesis became the phrase "the Universe is divine".
+Every experience of my life became a revelation of the divinity.

-Science proceeds by imagining models of the world that can be put to observational test..
-If scientific theology is to proceed the same way, we need models of god, and tests for them.
-This synopsis is a summary of my work in this direction so far.
+Science proceeds by imagining models of the world that can be put to observational test.
+If scientific theology is to proceed the same way, we need models of God, and tests for them.
+This synopsis is outlines some steps on a path toward this goal.

 Further reading